openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS.rst

    ``recordfail`` feature works as expected: if the boot fails, the normally hidden GRUB menu will be shown on the next boot.
 For a mirror or raidz topology, we do not want GRUB writing to the EFI System Partition.
-This is becase we duplicate it at install without a mechanism to update the copies when the GRUB configuration changes (e.g. as the kernel is upgraded).
+This is because we duplicate it at install without a mechanism to update the copies when the GRUB configuration changes (e.g. as the kernel is upgraded).
 Thus, we keep ``/boot/grub`` on the boot pool for the mirror or raidz topologies.
    This preserves correct mirroring/raidz behavior, at the expense of being